 - Continuing to implement the Affordable Care Act (aka Obamacare) through the operation of the Maryland Health Benefit Exchange, which allows individuals to access affordable but comprehensive healthcare options.
+Over 400,000 Marylanders rely on the Affordable Care Act for their health insurance, and we must do everything possible to ensure that access to affordable healthcare is maintained, regardless of changes at the national level.
 The Exchange is critical to Maryland’s healthcare future and continued oversight and maintenance will be required to make sure it is delivering on its potential.
 The 2013 roll out was not smooth but the problem--now resolved--was one of poor information technology and design, not a problem with the healthcare law.
 Maryland must do everything possible to help the uninsured enroll while also investigating this state management failure.

 - Providing every resident with access to comprehensive, affordable, and high quality health care.
 While private insurance, Medicare, and Medicaid support the health care needs of many in our State, others are left uninsured.
 Marc believes that outreach and effective operation of the Maryland Health Benefits Exchange will reduce Maryland’s uninsured population.
 Marc is working to ensure underserved communities and providers have improved access to health care.